-The APOSTLE (A Project of Simulations of The Local Environment Fattahi et al. 2016; Sawala et al. 2016) simulation is a set of zoomed hydrodynamical simulations of Local Group-like haloes in a Λ CDM universe, run using the same simulation code and parameters as the EAGLE (Crain et al. 2015; Schaye et al. 2015) simulation.
-It consists of 12 realisations, each representing a pair of galaxies analogous to the MW and M31 system.
-The underlying cosmology of APOS-TLE is that of WMAP7 (Komatsu et al. 2011, $\Omega{\rm m}=0.272$, $\Omega{\Lambda} = 0.728, h = 0.704, n = 0.967 \text{ and } \sigma_8 = 0.81$).
-Each realisation is simulated at three different resolutions.
-The particle mass of the lowest resolution run is comparable to the intermediate resolution EAGLE run.
-The mass resolution of intermediate and high runs are higher than the lowest resolution runs by factors of 12 and 144 respectively, but the high resolution runs are not yet complete for all 12 volumes.
-For our analysis, we choose to use the suite of intermediate resolution runs.
+The APOSTLE (Fattahi et al. 2016; Sawala et al. 2016) simulation is a set of zoomed hydrodynamical simulations of Local Grouplike haloes in a ACDM universe, run using the same simulation code and parameters as the EAGLE (Crain et al. 2015; Schaye et al. 2015) simulation.
+It consists of 12 realizations, each representing a pair of galaxies analogous to the MW and M31 system.
+The underlying cosmology of APOSTLE is that of WMAP7 (Komatsu et al. 2011, $\Omega{\rm m} = 0.272$, $\Omega{\Lambda} = 0.728$, h = 0.704, n = 0.967, and $\sigma_8 = 0.81$).
+Each realization is simulated at three different resolutions.
+The particle mass of the lowest-resolution run is comparable to the intermediate-resolution EAGLE run.
+The mass resolution of intermediate and high runs are higher than the lowest resolution runs by factors of 12 and 144, respectively, but the high-resolution runs are not vet complete for all 12 volumes.
+For our analysis, we choose to use the suite of intermediate-resolution runs.
 Each galaxy in the intermediate level contains about $\sim 10^4$ to $\sim 10^5$ star particles in the stellar halo that are not bound to any satellites.